 At the University of North Carolina at Chapel Hill (UNC-CH) Larres directs the Krasno Global Affairs and Business Council and has been in charge of the Krasno Events Series since 2012 (https://www.krasnoevents.com).
-The Krasno Events Series consists of a lecture series with eminent scholars entitled “The U.S. in World Affairs,” an “Ambassadors & Distinguished Statespersons Forum” that has attracted many leading diplomats to UNC, and a new forum “U.S.-China-Europe” which analyzes the manifold implications of the rise of China.
+The Krasno Events Series consists of a lecture series with eminent scholars entitled “The U.S. in World Affairs,” an “Ambassadors & Distinguished Statespersons Forum” that has attracted many leading diplomats to UNC, and a forum “U.S.-China-Europe” which analyzes the manifold implications of the rise of China.
 The talks in these series are all video-taped and published on this ‘You Tube’ channel: www.youtube.com/KrasnoUNC

-Born in Germany, Larres was educated at the University of Cologne and the LSE in the UK.
+Born in Germany, Larres was educated at the University of Cologne and the London School of Economics (LSE) in the UK.
 He has published widely on all of the above research themes.
 He frequently gives interviews to the global media and is often consulted by media organizations & think tanks and international businesses.

 For his many book and article publications, please click the buttons below and there are tabs above for his TV interviews and speaking engagements.